dnote/dnote/cli/README.md

 ![Dnote](assets/dnote.gif)

-It is Designed to minimize context switching for taking notes.
+It is Designed to minimize environment switching for taking notes.

 ## Install